 Congratulations on your purchase of a brand-new Grapefruit!
 Unlike the actual fruit, which is only a tasty snack, this Grapefruit is an app to help you manage your mental health.

 Grapefruit is based around building a daily habit of checking in on your mental health.
-Each day, select that day from the left menu, and enter a journal entry where you see Today I..., then select a rating from 1-10 on the top-right, any emotions you felt on the right, and the answers to any custom questions you have set up at the bottom.
+Each day, select that day from the left menu, and enter a journal entry where you see Today I..., then select a rating from 1-10, and any emotions you felt, and the answers to any custom questions you have set up.

 You can do it during that day, or when the day is done.

 Building this habit is a really effective first step in improving your mindset.
 It can reduce negative thoughts, and give you a new perspective on your issues so you can tackle them effectively.

 Once you build this habit, you can go deeper using the Read and Stats and Trends sections.

 Note: the screenshots shown are for the desktop version.
 The mobile version is similar, with a 'Home' screen instead of a left menu.
 We'll update this guide shortly, but I'm sure you can figure it out -- you're a smart 🍪!